Old German Baptist Brethren: Beginnings

 Peter Becker organized the first American congregation at Germantown, Pennsylvania, on December 25, 1723.
-In 1743 Christopher Sauer, an early preacher and a printer, printed a Bible in German, the first published in a European language in North America.
+In 1743 Christopher Sauer, a preacher and printer, produced a German Bible, the first published in a European language in North America.

 Early schisms

-The first schism from the general body of German Baptist Brethren occurred in 1728, but more followed after the American Revolution, as different groups sought their own ways.
-The first separatists became the Seventh Day Dunker Brethren, whose distinctive principle was that they believed that Saturday was still the true Sabbath.
-They were founded by Conrad Beissel (1690–1768).

-In 1732 Beissel led the establishment of a semi-monastic community with a convent and monastery at Ephrata, in what is now Lancaster County, Pennsylvania.
-While celibate, the community also welcomed believing families, who lived nearby and participated in joint worship.
-The monastic feature and celibacy were gradually abandoned after the American Revolution.
-In 1814 the Society was incorporated as the Seventh Day German Baptist Church.
-Several branches were established, some of which still exist.
-A group called the Church of God or "New Dunkers" withdrew in 1848.
-They disbanded in August 1962.
+The first schism from the German Baptist Brethren occurred in 1728, and more followed after the American Revolution.
+The first separatists, founded by Conrad Beissel (1690–1768), became the Seventh Day Dunker Brethren, holding that Saturday remained the true Sabbath.
+In 1732 Beissel established a semi-monastic community with a convent and monastery at Ephrata, in present-day Lancaster County, Pennsylvania; though celibate, it also admitted families who lived nearby.
+The monastic feature was abandoned after the American Revolution, and in 1814 the society was incorporated as the Seventh Day German Baptist Church, several branches of which still exist.
+A group called the Church of God, or "New Dunkers", withdrew in 1848 and disbanded in August 1962.

-In 1782 the Brethren forbade slaveholding by its members.

-The German Baptist Brethren grew from a small sect of about 1,500 German speaking members in 1790 to a mainly English speaking church with about 58,000 members in 500 congregations in 1880.
+In 1782 the Annual Meeting forbade members from buying or holding slaves, and in 1797 it required those who owned slaves to free them.
+The German Baptist Brethren grew from about 1,500 German-speaking members in 1790 to a mainly English-speaking church of about 58,000 members in 500 congregations by 1880.